Cypressor/isupervision/README.md

 ### Regarding classes in general:
 There is quite alot of code repetition throughout the entire project.
 The code could be easily simplified by Implementing some more classes and interfaces.
 Again, there was a time issue.

+### Unhashed passwords being stored:
+The unhashed passwords are intentionally stored and shown in the "Studenten"/"Assistenten" view, just to make testing easier.
+I am totally aware that this shouldn't be the case in any proper application.